wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 ----------------------

 - Only use a charged battery for competition matches.
 If you are in a situation where you have run out of charged batteries, please ask a veteran team for help!
 Nobody wants to see a robot dead on the field (:ref:`brownout <docs/software/roborio-info/roborio-brownouts:roboRIO Brownout and Understanding Current Draw>`) due to a bad or uncharged battery.

+- Teams are strongly recommended to use properly rated tools and stringent quality control practices for crimping processes (ask local veteran teams or a commercial electrician for help), or use vendor-made connectors.

 - Wait for batteries to cool after the match before recharging - the case should not be warm to the touch, fifteen minutes is usually plenty.